Multilevel/Mixed Models Using Stata

 - Likelihood-ratio (LR) tests

-- Part III — This part's theme can best be described as tricks of the trade, covering various methods for fitting more complex models, including crossed-effects models, growth curve models, and models with complex and grouped constraints on covariance structures.
+- Part III — Tricks of the trade, covering various methods for fitting more complex models, including crossed-effects models, growth curve models, and models with complex and grouped constraints on covariance structures.

 - Multiple-level models

 - Using Stata’s “R.” factor notation for mixed models

 - Complex and grouped constraints on variance components

 - Part IV — Predictions, model diagnostics, and other postestimation tasks.

 - Best linear unbiased predictions (BLUPs)

 - Cataloging and comparing mixed-model results in Stata